airsonic/airsonic-docs/install/example/freebsd_freenas.md

 ---
 layout: docs
-title: Installing Libresonic on FreeBSD 10.3 and FreeNAS 9.10
+title: Installing Airsonic on FreeBSD 10.3 and FreeNAS 9.10
 permalink: /docs/install/example/freebsd-freenas/
 ---
 #### Preamble

-This guide will wallk you through the process of deploying Libresonic on FreeBSD either in a Jail on on the main system.
-The prerequisites are you have root access on your FreeBSD machine (or jail), the ip address of the machine (or jail) and the Libresonic war available at the [Libresonic github page](https://github.com/Libresonic/libresonic/releases).
+This guide will wallk you through the process of deploying Airsonic on FreeBSD either in a Jail on on the main system.
+The prerequisites are you have root access on your FreeBSD machine (or jail), the ip address of the machine (or jail) and the Airsonic war available at the [Airsonic github page](https://github.com/airsonic/airsonic/releases).

 If on FreeNAS create a standard jail in the web interface and enter the shell.

 #### Install Tomcat

-To run Libresonic we need a server to run it in.
+To run Airsonic we need a server to run it in.
 Log into your machine and then run these commands either as root or with sudo:

 ```
 pkg install tomcat8 nano